Qfrh/Current-measure/README.md

-# Current-measure
+# Current-measurement using current sensor and lcd
-Using Arduino Software
+Using Bynk

+I use ACS712 current sensor with LCD I2C.